eBay Account Flagged? Here’s what to do…

 Today I want to talk about one big policy change from eBay – the so-called dropshipping “flag”.

-With the help of Karim Ahmed, a highly successful eBay seller, in this article we’ll show you the changes you need to make to your business and the strategy you should follow to succeed if your eBay account is flagged for dropshipping.
+In this article, we’ll show you the changes you need to make to your business and the strategy you should follow to succeed if your eBay account is flagged for dropshipping.

 - What is an eBay flagged account?